The Cohort Arc

 What this is

-There is a difference between a mentor and a contact.
 A contact gives advice when asked.
-A mentor makes a time commitment to your trajectory — and is present when you are not asking, when you are unsure what to ask, when you are at the precise inflection point where the right word from the right person changes the direction of everything.
+A mentor makes a time commitment to your trajectory and is present before you know what to ask, at the moment when the right word from the right person changes what happens next.

 The Kronogon Mentorship Network is built around this distinction.
-Every relationship is structured, long-form, and matched with deliberate care across discipline, background, and the specific kind of growth the participant is working toward.
+Every relationship is structured and long.
+Matching is done by hand, with care given to the participant's field and what they are working toward.

 Mentors are not part of the cohort.
-They are separately invited — identified and approached by Kronogon because of what they have built and who they are.
+They are identified and approached directly by Kronogon because of what they have built and who they are.
 The cohort bond is horizontal, between peers moving through the arc together.
 Mentor wisdom flows into that arc from outside it.

 Talented young people exist everywhere.
-The practitioner relationships that historically accelerated careers have not been.
+The practitioner relationships that historically accelerated careers have not been distributed the same way.
 This stage exists to close that gap before the cohort moves into conference, project, and publication.

 How it works